anthonymo/ScTool_Wpf/README.md

 1. C# online compiler

 ![](image/pic1.png)

 Copy the source code or directly write on our code editor.
-The avm、abi、map fiel will on the server if compile sucessfully.
+The avm、abi、map files will on the server if compile sucessfully.
 Everyone can check the files.

 This compiler use remote api,so we can develop a web tool to compile c# code.